There’s more to content marketing than writing blog posts, creating ebooks and promoting your content through advertisements and social media post.

 Knowing who your audience not only helps you write content the feels personalized for them, it also enables you to know how they spend their days, weeks, and months and what content may be relevant to them at a specific point in time.

 Getting your content published at the right time is only the beginning.
 Through targeted advertisements on the various social media sites, you set your content to show up right when your audience is writing about or search for a specific topic.

 With each piece of content, you publish and promote you can track various analytics to learn more about your audience so that you can make continuous improvements

-The final step of your plan is to make sure you have not lost focused on why you are creating content in the first place.
+The final step of your plan is to make sure you have not lost focus on why you are creating content in the first place.
 It is about supporting your business goals.
 Every piece of content you produce should have an actionable and measurable goal attached to it that is tied to moving your prospects through the sales funnel.